aivaraleksiev/Sticky-notes.com/README.md

 ## Project tracking

 [**Sticky-notes.com project**](https://github.com/aivaraleksiev/Sticky-notes.com/projects/1) <br>
-Here you can find what tasks ahve been done and what is left to do.
+Here you can find what tasks have been done and what is left to do.

 ## Collaborators
 [Michael Stanin](https://github.com/michael-stanin) will help me with some of the decisions that I have to make during the server implementation.